YellowO2/YellowO2/README.md

 ## Beyond Coding Projects

 In the past year, I've been diving into cybersecurity through Capture The Flag (CTF) competitions.
-It's been a fun, and made me think more about security of my code.
+It's been fun, and made me think more about the security of my code.

 - **Finalist** @ Brain Hack 2025
 - **78th / 1667 Teams (Top 5%)** @ Down Under CTF 2025